PureMagic: A Dynamic Scheduler for Lattice Surgery: Lattice Surgery Scheduling

-The goal of the scheduler is to solve the \emph{Lattice Surgery Scheduling Problem} (LSSP).
-Given a circuit comprised of a sequence of \paulis\ with $L$ qubits, the scheduling algorithm must compute an ordering of the \paulis\ that minimizes volume, thereby minimizing the probability of error.
-The scheduler must also determine the grid layout of the logical qubits, with $L$ data qubits and additional ancilla qubits for routing and magic injection, for a total of $N$ qubits with $N > L$.

-Each \pauli{} will take exactly one logical cycle to schedule, and multiple \paulis{} that use any of the same qubits cannot be scheduled concurrently.
-Otherwise independent \paulis{} can be scheduled simultaneously.
-Consequently, the \paulis{} form a dependency or task graph, and the goal of the scheduling algorithm is to determine the order in which to execute the task graph.
+The goal of the scheduler is to solve the \emph{Lattice Surgery Scheduling Problem} (LSSP): Given a circuit comprising a sequence of \paulis\ to be executed on a surface code architecture, compute an ordering of the \paulis\ that minimizes the error while preserving dependencies.
+Each \pauli{} takes one logical cycle, and multiple \paulis{} that use any of the same patches cannot be scheduled concurrently, whereas independent \paulis{} can be scheduled in \emph{parallel}.
+Consequently, the \paulis{} form a dependency graph, and the goal of the scheduling algorithm is to determine the order in which to execute the graph's nodes.
 The graph can be visualized in layers, as seen in Figure~\ref{fig:circuit_layers}, which shows a slice of a 16-qubit circuit.
-Different colors indicate different \paulis{}, with some layers having multiple \paulis\ that can be co-scheduled, while other layers have only one \pauli{}.
+The colors indicate different \paulis{}, with some layers having multiple \paulis\ that can be scheduled in parallel, while other layers have only one.

-We use the scheduling \emph{volume} as a proxy for the error rate.
-For $N$ logical qubits and $T$ logical execution cycles, the volume is $V = N \times T$.
-We assume an error model: